Skip to main content

 Exporting to other formats

-Convert a completed run’s output to PDF, PNG, or other formats without re-running the agent:
+Convert a run’s output to PDF, PNG, etc. via POST /runs//export:

 POST /runs/{run_id}/export